 Identification numbers are a four-digit code used by first responders to identify hazardous materials.
 An identification number may be used to identify more than one chemical.
 The letters "NA or "UN" will precede the identification number.
-The United States Department of Transportation's Emergency Response Guidebook (ERG) identifies the chemicals all identification numbers are assigned to.
+The United States Department of Transportation's Emergency Response Guidebook (ERG) lists the chemicals and the identification numbers assigned to them.

-There are three main lists used by shippers, carriers, and

-drivers when trying to identify hazardous materials.
+There are three main lists used by shippers, carriers, and drivers when trying to identify hazardous materials.
 Before transporting a material, look for its name on three lists.
 Some materials are on all lists, others on only one.
 Always check the following lists:

-- Section 172.101, the Hazardous Materials Table. - Appendix A to Section 172.101, the List of Hazardous Substances and Reportable Quantities. - Appendix B to Section 172.101, the List of Marine Pollutants.
+• Section 172.101, the Hazardous Materials Table.

+- Appendix A to Section 172.101, the List of Hazardous Substances and Reportable Quantities. - Appendix B to Section 172.101, the List of Marine Pollutants.